jabbermarky/jabbermarky.github.io/_pages/outsourcing.md

 As you can see, there are many risks associated with outsourcing; however it can be useful and lucrative if executed properly.
 More than anything else, this means communicating effectively with your offshore team, and making sure they understand your vision.
 The SCRUM methodology can be a very effective way of achieving these goals.

 This is why I suggest that those business leaders not familiar with outsourcing software development find an experienced outsourcing manager to help them manage the entire process to ensure a successful product outcome.

-**If you are considering using contract software developers to build your custom software product, please talk to me first.
-I will help you build a hybrid team of local and remote developers that will deliver a successful outcome.**

 {% comment %}
 <header class="xwrapper major align-center">